All applications reviewed in their entirety

 - CHEM 2302 - Organic Chemistry II (3)

 Many prospective students come to the MLS program from colleges and universities in and around the state of Minnesota.
 To assist those students in preparing for admission, transfer guides have been developed for a number of institutions.
 These transfer guides list course requirements and their equivalent courses at your college or university.
 Please use these transfer guides to help you select the courses that will meet the program’s prerequisite course requirements.

 If your institution is not listed, or the transfer guide for your school(s) does not list the courses you have taken, please send the following information to [email protected] for review:

 - Name of Institution where course was completed

 - Syllabi (if available)

-We are currently in the process of evaluating and updating our current planning guides.
-Please see below for our current selection of planning guides.
+We are currently in the process of evaluating and updating our current transfer guides.
+Please see below for our current selection of transfer guides.

-Please click on the links below to access your institution planning guides:
+Please click on the links below to access the transfer guides:

 Foundation Science (Junior Year) Course Requirements

 All students who intend to apply to the MLS Program for Year 4 admission must also successfully complete the following Foundation Science courses or the accepted equivalent courses by receiving a grade of C or higher.
 If you have received a grade below a C, you must repeat the course and receive a satisfactory grade to be considered for admission.
 Please see the Transfer Guides for course equivalencies from other institutions.